NathanaelA/nativescript-sqlite/src/README.md

 [![Patreon](https://img.shields.io/badge/Pledge-Patreon-brightgreen.svg?style=plastic)](https://www.patreon.com/NathanaelA)

-### NativeScript-SQLite Commercial Version
+### NativeScript-SQLite Commercial/Encrypted Version
-This is released under a commercial license, allowing you to use the commercial version of the plugin in a project.
+This is released under a commercial license, allowing you to use the commercial version of the plugin in your projects.

 The [commercial version](http://nativescript.tools/product/10) comes with the following enhancements:
 - TypeScript definitions
 - Totally backwards compatible with the free version
+- Prepared statements
 - Multilevel transaction support
+- Encryption
 - (Coming soon) Multi-threading
-- (Coming soon) Prepared statements

-## Encrypted SQLite

-If you need encrypted sqlite, please contact nathan@master-technology.com for more information.

 ## Example Application